lydiolectal/taptap/README.txt

 Because of the real-time scoring calculations that the program must perform while playing music and controlling animation, there are sometimes syncronization issues between animation, music, and keypress tracking.
 A possible improvement would be to optimize the time efficiency of our scorer and animation.

-Given more time, we would implement some other minor features to the game: an improved pause button for the game (currently, the game pauses when the user's cursor moves outside it) , a volume slider to adjust the volume during the game, and a progress bar to indicate how far through the song the user is.
+Given more time, we would implement some other minor features to the game: an improved pause button for the game (currently, the game pauses when the user's cursor moves outside it) , a volume slider to adjust the volume during the game, and a progress bar to indicate how far through the song the user is, and a final score screen that takes you to a new scene with the option to start a new game.
 The way that the program reads from mp3 and simple beat (txt) files means that Tap Tap is easily extendable and can be made to play and score any new songs as well.
 To increase the options for users, Tap Tap might have multiple difficulty levels for each song.

 --Credits/Inspiration--